What to Do If You See a Bear

 In Picnic Areas

 Store all food and related supplies properly, including ice chests.
-Never leave food unattended.
+Never leave food unattended; keep food within arm's reach.
 Dispose of all garbage properly.

-In all campgrounds, store all food and related supplies in the metal storage boxes.
-Only when camping where there are no metal boxes, store food and related supplies out of sight inside a vehicle.
+In all campgrounds, store all food and related supplies in food lockers.
 Never leave camp unattended if food is not stored.
 Store food day and night.
-Take infant car seats out of vehicles when parked overnight.
-Bears may enter campsites during the day, even if people are there.
+Bears may enter campsites during the day or night, even if people are there; keep food within arm's reach when it's not stored.
 Keep a clean camp.
 Put trash in bear-resistant cans and dumpsters regularly.

 Properly store all food and related supplies left at the trailhead, including ice chests.
 Don't leave your backpack and walk off to take a photograph.
 Bears know packs are a source of food.

 You are required by federal regulations to store all your "food" properly throughout Devils Postpile National Monument.
 You must have your food stored unless it's within arm's reach (so, don't go for a swim or take a nap while leaving food out).
-For more great information on food storage and bear canister use, click here.
+Learn more about food storage and bear canister use.

 Bear-Resistant Food Canisters